smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 This code can be tested and should add a red pixel 🟥 in our window, at coordinate (42,42) (the origin being the upper left corner).
 We can observe a cascading dependance between each object : the sprite depends on the texture that depends on the image.
-At some point, a pointer ➡️ is passed to the next object.
+At some point, a pointer ➡️ is passed from one object to the next object.

-And generate the result in assembly :
+Let's generate the result in assembly :

 <div class="collapse-panel"><div>
 <label for="code_2">Expand</label>